 It’s about saving lives..

-A new law that goes into effect January 1, 2020 will allow family members (households) and/or law enforcement to petition a court to temporarily remove firearms from someone found to be dangerous to themselves or others.
+A new law that went into effect January 1, 2020 allows family members (households) and/or law enforcement to petition a court to temporarily remove firearms from someone found to be dangerous to themselves or others.
 This law has the potential to save people at risk of gun suicide, as well as reduce homicides.

 An Extreme Risk Protection Order (ERPO) is a civil court order issued by a judge that temporarily prohibits a person in crisis from possessing or purchasing firearms.
 ERPOs provide families and law enforcement officers with a formal legal process to temporarily remove an individual’s firearms and reduce any further access to firearms if they pose a danger to themselves or others.
 The law went into effect on January 1, 2020.

 An ERPO requires temporary removal of guns from the subject of the order and prohibits new purchases for the duration of the order.
 This creates safer circumstances for the individual to seek treatment, stabilize their behavior, or access resources to address the underlying causes of their dangerous behaviors.
 A temporary ERPO can last up to 14 days, while a continuing ERPO is one-year (and can be renewed beyond that) after a court hearing is held.